ch007m/my-lsp4j/README.md

 ### Run the Client

-In a separate terminal, run the client to connect and search for annotations:
+In a separate terminal, run the client to connect and search for the annotation ``:

 ```shell
 java -cp target/classes:$(cat cp.txt) dev.snowdrop.lsp.socket.JdtlsSocketClient